BUFFINGTON: GOP soul-searching for its future

 Many GOP leaders knew this was all manipulation, but given Trump's populist popularity within the party faithful, they went along with the charade.

 It was shameful.
-Nobody will write a profile in courage book about Republicans from the last four years.
+Nobody will write a profiles in courage book about Republicans from the last four years.

 •••